NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Reanimator Dedication.md

 Granted by [[Feats/Reanimator Dedication|Reanimator Dedication]]

-The undead you animate gains a +1 status bonus to attack rolls, AC, saving throws, and skill checks for the duration of [[Summon Undead|Summon Undead]].
+You gain a +1 status bonus to attack rolls, AC, saving throws, and skill checks for the duration of _summon undead_.

 *Source: Pathfinder Book of the Dead*
 *OGL*